wdswihart/nba-eda/CONTRIBUTING.md

-# NBA EDA Development Guide
+# NBA EDA Contribution Guide

-This is a getting-started guide for developing this project.
+This is a getting-started guide for developing on this project.

 ## Contents